kdeldycke/awesome-engineering-team-management/readme.md

 - [Awesome Interviews](https://github.com/MaximAbramchuck/awesome-interview-questions) - A huge database of questions sorted by topic to get inspiration from.

 ### Negotiation

+A critical step to close up the hiring process.

 - [How Not to Bomb Your Offer Negotiation](https://haseebq.com/how-not-to-bomb-your-offer-negotiation/) - “A good negotiator is empathetic and collaborative.
 They don't try to control you or issue ultimatums.
 Rather, they try to think creatively about how to fulfill both your and their needs.”
 - [How to answer the “What's your current salary?” job interview question](https://42hire.com/how-to-answer-the-whats-your-current-salary-job-interview-question-486254cb59ad#.izg4ips52) - This article explain the dynamic of that sneaky question and how to defuse it.